apache/sis-site/content/source.md

 Note that those `geoapi-xxx` branches may disappear or be replaced by something else after {{% OGC %}} releases the corresponding GeoAPI versions.

+# Managing resources   {#resources}

+Resources are in the same `src` directories than Java source code.
+Resources files are kept close to Java source files because they often need to be edited together.
+All resource files are copied to the build directory, except those with the following extensions:

+* `tmp`, `bak`, `log` — because they are temporary files.
+* `java`, `idl`       — because they are source files.
+* `html`, `md`        — because they are documentation files.

+The `properties` files are handled in a special way.
+Localized resources are provided in `*.properties` files as specified by the `java.util.Property­Resource­Bundle` standard class.
+However SIS does not use those resources files directly.
+Instead `*.properties` files are transformed into binary files having the same filename but the `.utf` extension.
+This conversion is done for efficiency, for convenience (the compiler applies the `java.text.Message­Format` _doubled single quotes_ rule itself), and for compile-time safety.

+In addition to generating the `*.utf` files, the resource compiler may modify the `*.java` files having the same name than the resource files.
+For example given a set of `Vocabulary*.properties` files (one for each supported language), the compiler will generate the corresponding `Vocabulary*.utf` files, then look for a `Vocabulary.java` source file.
+If such source file is found and contains a public static inner class named `Keys`, then the compiler will rewrite the constants declared in that inner class with the list of keys found in the `Vocabulary*.properties` files.

+Apache {{% SIS %}} uses a plugin in `buildSrc/` for processing resources.
+This plugin is used automatically by Gradle.

 # History    {#history}